matestack/matestack-ui-bootstrap/docs/api/components/carousel.md

 * `:controls` - If set `true`, the previous and next arrows will be visible
 * `:indicators` - If set `true`, the bottom indicators will be visible
 * `:fade` - If set `true`, the animation when switching between items will be faded animation instead of sliding animation
-* `:start` - Set the active item for carousel at the beginning
+* `:start` - Set the active item for carousel at the beginning.
+Counting start at 0.

 * `:cycle_on` - Cycles through the carousel items from left to right.
 * `:pause_on` - Stops the carousel from cycling through items.